 - The lawyer can learn the details of your accident/injuries and decide whether to take your case.

-What You Should Bring To Your Free Car Accident Consultation
+What You Should Bring To A Car Accident Consultation

 A car accident case is generally less complex than other types of personal injury claims, so your initial consultation should not take too long.
 To make the most of the meeting, it’s a good idea for you to be prepared with the information we need to understand and evaluate your case: